SysCPE/syscpe/backend/README.md

 POST    /departments
 Creates a department.
 The name must be unique among registered departments.

-Body params:
+Body params
+{
-    - departmentName: string;   // name of the department to create
+    departmentName: string;   // name of the department to create }
 Returns 200 on success, 500 on failure.
 ```